asim5800/Retail-Sales-Prediction/README.md

 ## 2. Solution Strategy
 My strategy to solve this challenge was:

-Step 01: Data Description: Use statistics metrics to identify data distribuctions.
+Step 01: Data Description: Use statistics metrics to identify data distributions.

 Step 02: Feature Engineering: Derive new attributes based on the original variables to better describe the phenomenon that will be modeled.